aayush1893/loopbreak/README.md

 This system is documented in a defensive publication establishing prior art:

-Citation:
+### 📌 Citation
+If you use LoopBreak in research, please cite:

-Sisodia, A. (2025).
-LoopBreak: A Micro-Intervention System for Reducing Rumination Recovery Time (RRT) Through Grounding, Cognitive Reframing, and Behavioral Activation.
-Zenodo — DOI pending.
+**Sisodia, A. (2025).
+LoopBreak: A Micro-Intervention System for Measuring Rumination Recovery Time (RRT).
+Zenodo. https://doi.org/10.5281/zenodo.17625648**

 Key References